Savanna food web, chain, ecosystem and its biome

 Bacteria in Savanna

 Also, bacteria such as Acidobacteria are immune to changes in the moisture of the soil.
-This Acidobacteria slows down when the soil has few nutrients left.
-As this adaptation makes them survive in the Savannas.
+This Acidobacteria slows down when the soil has few nutrients left adaptation makes them survive in the Savannas.

 The most prominent bacteria in the African Savannas are Proteobacteria, Actinobacteria, Acidobacteria, Bacteroidetes, Chloroflexi, Firmicutes, Gemmatimonadetes, Planctomycetes, and Verrucomicrobia.